30. The courageous job hunter: Braving the market in times of uncertainty (COVID SERIES)May 18, 2020

-In today’s job market and work environment, everything is changing.
-For professionals in the corporate, nonprofit, and public sectors, almost nothing feels the same and it is challenging to see where we are heading, let alone plan for our careers.
+In today's job market and work environment, everything is changing.
+Almost nothing feels the same for professionals in the corporate, nonprofit, and public sectors, and it is challenging to see where we are heading, let alone plan for our careers.
 To have the courage to face the unknown will be crucial to getting us, as individuals and as a community moving towards our preferred future.
-So, where can we get our courage from and how do we apply that in our career?
+So, where can we get our courage from, and how do we apply that in our career?

-In todays’ episode, I interviewed Dina Pozzo.
-With more than twenty years of experience in learning and organizational development both locally and internationally, Dina is a highly skilled facilitator and coach.
+In todays' episode, I interviewed Dina Pozzo.
+Dina is a highly skilled facilitator and coach with more than twenty years of experience in learning and organizational development both locally and internationally.
 Dina completed a Master of Applied Positive Psychology from the University of Melbourne and was trained by Brene Brown as a Certified Dare to Lead™ Facilitator.

-In this interview, we address the following questions: What does courage look like during a job search?
+We address the following questions in this interview: What does courage look like during a job search?
 And in the office?
 What does being vulnerable has to do with courage?
 Can you practice "courage" and get better at it?
-And how can you use your personal strengths to develop courage?
+And how can you use your strengths to develop courage?

 - Sometimes it takes courage to do nothing.